 In a 2014 study published in the Journal of Toxicology and Environmental Health, authors found that veterans who are exposed to jet fuel may pass hearing tests but not understand what they are hearing because of a brain dysfunction.

 3M Combat Arms Earplugs

 Protective gear, such as earmuffs and earplugs, helps soldiers avoid service-related hearing disorders.
-In fact, 3M’s Dual-Ended Combat Arms earplugs were standard issue for many soldiers between 2003 and 2015.
+In fact, many soldiers between 2003 and 2015 received 3M’s Dual-Ended Combat Arms earplugs during their service.

 But in July 2018, 3M paid $9.1 million to the U.S. Department of Justice to settle allegations that it had sold faulty Combat Arms Earplugs to the military.
 In court documents, whistleblowers claimed that 3M had exposed millions of soldiers to the risk or hearing loss and tinnitus.

 The whistleblower lawsuit led many veterans to file lawsuits against 3M for hearing damage.
 Lawsuits against 3M don’t affect disability benefits.